6 Things you didn't know about CBT (and can use to help handle stress)

 You can harness the power of CBT without a therapist

 One of the most exciting things about CBT is the fact that you can learn how to use these techniques on your own time, without scheduling yourself in to see a counselor or mental health professional.
-According to Psychology Today, self-directed CBT via books, internet-based programs, and applications can be very effective and make people feel 'substantially better'.
+According to Psychology Today, self-directed CBT via books, internet-based programs, and applications can be very effective and make people feel "substantially better".

 If you’re interested in learning about CBT via books before you decide if it’s right for you and your team, the Association for Behavioral and Cognitive Therapies has given this list their seal of approval.
-And if you’d rather wet your feet without deep diving into theory, a phone or app-based mental wellbeing service that uses techniques from Cognitive Behavioural Therapy might be a better fit.
+And if you’d rather wet your feet without deep diving into theory, a phone or app-based mental wellbeing service that uses techniques from Cognitive Behavioral Therapy might be a better fit.